Public and Nonprofit Management and Policy (PADM-GP)

 Typically offered Spring

-This course explores the political and economic policy issues surrounding hunger and food security, drawing on many case examples.
-The course will provide an overview of some of the core dimensions of global hunger and food security policy issues, including debates over reconfiguring food systems to address health, equity, and sustainability; a new green revolution; food aid; fair trade, and role of the food system in addressing climate change.
+This course explores the political and economic policy issues surrounding hunger and food security, drawing on many case examples and using Ghana as a case study.
+The course will provide an overview of some of the core dimensions of global hunger and food security policy issues, including debates over a new green revolution, food aid, fair trade, the impact of expanded biofuels production and the impact of the inter-related financial, food, and fuel crises.

 Grading: Grad Wagner Graded